Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Charges Union Leaders Plot to Run Nation with handwritten note signed D addressing it to Burns.

 Attached: 3 items.
-Memorandum signed by Eisenhower for Burns marked SECRET, 1954 Feb.
+Memorandum signed by Eisenhower for Burns, 1954 Feb.
 1, regarding the measures that the government decided to employ to fight recession and prevent serious deflation and the role Burns is expected to play.
 Letter from Burns to Eisenhower, 1954 Feb.
 8. Letter from True D. Morse to Burns, 1954 Feb.
 1, regarding agricultural sector related public projects to be implemented.
+Formerly classified as SECRET and declassified by the ISOO, 2015.

 Attached: 2 items.
 Letter from Eisenhower to Ruth Caroll, 1954 Dec.
 17. Letter from Ruth Caroll to Eisenhower, undated.